freesunshine0316/RaST-plus/scripts/README.md

-# Scripts for data preparing and system ensemble
+# Scripts for Data Preparing and System Ensemble

 1. data preparing